onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 ██████████████████████████████████████████████████████████████████
 # SECTION: Final section
 ██████████████████████████████████████████████████████████████████

+> "The moral innovation draws people in.
+It gives a reason for the society to exist, a purpose that’s distinct from the outside world, a universalist complement to the particularist sense of national consciousness, an ideological mission that others will nod their heads at even if they don’t share.
+The reason we put such a high priority on a moral innovation is that missionary societies outcompete mercenary ones, not just in theory but in practice." - [The Network State, by Balaji Srinivasan](https://thenetworkstate.com/on-network-states#:~:text=The%20moral%20innovation%20draws,theory%20but%20in%20practice.)

+> "Supposing we have a collective purpose, what does collective action towards that purpose look like?
+This is why the process of building a network state includes a network union.
+From the very outset it organizes people to work together for the benefit of their chosen community through the familiar interface of their screens.
+This, again, is quite different from current “social” networks like Twitter, which give individual scores for likes and followers but no team dashboard, no way of setting and achieving tangible goals as a group." - [The Network State, by Balaji Srinivasan](https://thenetworkstate.com/on-network-states#:~:text=supposing%20we%20have,as%20a%20group.)

 > "You have been down there Neo, you know that road, you know exactly where it ends.
 And I know that's not where you want to be." - [Trinity, The Matrix](https://www.imdb.com/title/tt0133093/quotes/?item=qt0324286&ref_=ext_shr_lnk)